 What is thrush?

-Oral thrush, an infection in the mouth, is caused by a yeast-like fungus called Candida albicans.
+Oral thrush, a fungal infection in the mouth, is caused by a yeast-like fungus called Candida albicans.
 Candida can normally live in our mouth, intestines and genital areas without causing any problems, but sometimes it can grow out of control quickly and become a pain for you and your baby.

 “Babies are more at risk of getting and passing thrush to their mothers during breastfeeding,” said Shelbie Radom, RN, at Banner McKee Medical Center in Loveland, CO.
 “Newborns can get a Candida infection from their mother during birth or may be at higher risk if they have serious health conditions or were born prematurely.
 It can also occur after mom or baby have taken antibiotics, which can reduce good bacteria in our bodies.”

 If you take a peek inside your baby’s mouth and notice white patches on the tongue that don’t rub off or go away, this could be a tell-tale sign they have thrush.
 Thrush can also be painful, so you may also notice changes in their feeding habits.
 It’s not unusual for babies to become fussier while nursing, bottle-feeding or sucking on their pacifier or thumb.